There may be little or no warning. However, if any of the following happen, your battery should be tested immediately:

 For example, a 12-volt battery with a 650 CCA rating means the battery will provide 650 amps for 30 seconds at -18° C (0 °F) before the voltage falls to 7.20 V for a 12 V battery.
 So in extremely cold temperatures, the higher CCA level is required to crank your engine.
 In addition, as more cranking power is used, the amount of battery power available decreases.

-CCA is a rating used in the battery industry to define a battery’s ability to start an engine in cold temperatures.
-The rating refers to the number of amps a 12-volt battery can deliver at 0°F for 30 seconds while maintaining a voltage of at least 7.2 volts.
+Cold Cranking Amps (CCA) is a rating used to define a battery’s ability to start an engine in cold temperatures.
+It measures the number of amps a battery can deliver at 0°F (-17.8°C) for 30 seconds while maintaining a voltage of at least 7.2 volts for a 12V battery.
+The higher the CCA rating, the better the battery’s ability to start your vehicle in cold weather conditions.
+It’s crucial to match the CCA rating to your vehicle’s requirements for reliable starting performance, especially in colder climates.

 An average car battery has a capacity of around 48 amp hours which means that, fully charged, it delivers 1 amp for 48 hours, 2 amps for 24 hours, 8 amps for 6 hours and so on.